Pattest/Moonshot/Readme.md

 Eighth project of [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui)

-This project is an app that lets users learn about the missions and astronauts that formed NASA’s Apollo space program.
+This project is an application that lets users learn about the missions and astronauts that formed NASA’s Apollo space program.

 ## Development guidelines